 Kinesiology is not a limited enrollment program, meaning there is no required coursework that has to be completed prior to entering our major.
 However, students who have already had two unsuccessful attempts at BSCI170/171, BSCI201, BSCI202, or our KNES Core courses need a Dean's exception to repeat that required course.

-Step 1: Attend a Change of Major Workshop
+Step 1: Register for a Change of Major Workshop

 Students interested in changing their major to Kinesiology, or wanting to declare Kinesiology as a double major or double degree, must register for and complete our change of major workshop.
-During the workshop, you will learn:
+Please be mindful that registration closes 48 hours prior to each workshop.
+If you do not see dates available, that may mean that workshops are full or have not yet been released.
+We recommend checking back in a few days.

 - what careers you can pursue with a degree in Kinesiology